YellowMinionPlannet/Notes/Udemy_Jonas_Javascript/Udemy_Jonas_Javascript.md

 ## Closures

-* Put it in simple way, closure means the child function(created inside another function) can visit parent function's scope variables, even if parent function is returned.
+* Put it in simple way: closure means the child function(created inside another function) can visit parent function's *variable environment*, even if parent function is returned.
+* We can access [[scopes]] property of a function by using ```console.dir(fn)``` and spy this property in browser's console.
+This property contains the *variable environment* of a function.

 ```js
 "use strict;"